-- Membership Fee Applied As Credit The Membership Fee cannot be applied as a credit towards the cost of care on or off campus - Termination The Member has the right to rescind the Agreement and receive a full refund during the initial seven-day (7) period after making the initial deposit or executing the contract.
-If Member Agreement is terminated because Member cannot meet financial requirements to move onto campus for care.
-Which shall not be more or less than the standards applied to all applicants for residency, because Member depleted his or her finances while living off campus through no fault of his or her own, Provider will refund one hundred percent (100%) of Member Fee, less the Administrative Fee, but shall retain the monthly fees.
+- Membership Fee Applied As Credit The Membership Fee cannot be applied as a credit towards the cost of care on or off campus, unless the member moves permanently onto campus. - Termination The Member has the right to rescind the Agreement and receive a full refund during the initial seven-day (7) period after making the initial deposit or executing the contract.
+If Member Agreement is terminated because Member cannot meet financial requirements to move onto campus for care, which shall not be more or less than the standards applied to all applicants for residency, because Member depleted his or her finances while living off campus through no fault of his or her own.
+Provider will refund one hundred percent (100%) of Member Fee, less the Administrative Fee, but shall retain the monthly fees.